PBearson/Provision-ECC608/README.md

 ## Sample Output

 Note: You have to run the firmware/app to see the output.
-You MUST save the CSR into a file, e.g. ecc608a.csr.
+You MUST save the CSR (the part in the red rectangle in the image below) into a file, e.g. ecc608a.csr.

 ![Sample output](./imgs/provision-ecc608-sample.jpg)